shassen/blog/README.md

-# blog
+# Welcome to Blog:
-A blog for users to express whatever's on their mind
+A place for users to express whatever's on their mind